Juminstock/astar-speedrun/soneium/mortal-0/lesson-3/README.md

 > If you're using JavaScript, [follow this Official Hardhat Guide ↗](https://hardhat.org/hardhat-runner/docs/config).

 > [!NOTE]
-> If you want to use Astar EVM, just change the RPC.
-Check it out the [Official Astar Documentation ↗](https://docs.astar.network/docs/build/environment/endpoints#public-endpoints).
+> If you want to use Soneium mainnet, just change the RPC.
+Check it out the [Official Soneium Documentation ↗](https://docs.soneium.org/docs/builders/overview).

 ## 5. Deploy smart contracts on Minato testnet